 Flamboyant Puerto Rican astrologer Walter Mercado dies at 88

-SAN JUAN, Puerto Rico (AP) — Flamboyant Puerto Rican astrologer and television personality Walter Mercado has died.
+SAN JUAN, Puerto Rico (AP) — Walter Mercado, a flamboyant astrologer and television personality whose daily TV appearances entertained many across Latin America for more than a decade, has died.
 He was 88.

-Hospital spokeswoman Sofía Luquis told The Associated Press on Sunday that Mercado died from kidney failure on Saturday night at the Auxilio Mutuo hospital in San Juan.
+Hospital spokeswoman Sofía Luquis told The Associated Press on Sunday that Mercado died from kidney failure at the Auxilio Mutuo Hospital in San Juan late Saturday.

+She was not authorized to release more details, including how many days he had been hospitalized and whether he had moved back to Puerto Rico from South Florida.

-Mercado's daily TV appearances entertained many across Latin America for more than a decade.
-He worked briefly for TV stations based in Puerto Rico before moving to South Florida.
+Mercado was born in Ponce, one of Puerto Rico's largest cities.
+He worked briefly for TV stations based in the U.S. Caribbean territory before moving to South Florida.

+There, he gained fame for his daily horoscope segment on Spanish-language TV, delivered in a dramatic fashion with an exaggerated trilling of the "r'' sound.
+He favored long and colorful brocades and huge gemstone rings, which he flashed while pointing to viewers.

 His catch phrase to his audience: "Above all, lots and lots of love."